EPFL-Fresk/fresk-frontend/README.md

-# fresk
+# Fresk

-A new Flutter project.
+Flutter frontend for the Fresk project !